 All income from virtual assets is taxable.
 With regards to taxation, virtual currencies such as cryptocurrency, digital tokens and other digital assets are considered assets.
 Income from assets is considered capital income and is taxed at a rate of 22 percent.

-Virtual currencies should be included in the calculation of net wealth tax with the market value as at 1 January in the year after the income year.
+Virtual assets should be included in the calculation of net wealth tax with the market value as at 1 January in the year after the income year.

-Virtual currencies fall under the general tax regulations for assets.
+Virtual assets fall under the general tax regulations for assets.
 They are not subject to exemptions and special tax rules that apply to regular currencies (FIAT), shares, bonds, financial instruments or other types of assets with special exemptions.
-This means, among other things, that the exemption method does not apply to virtual currencies, and that the factor for upwards adjustment for share income does not apply.
+This means, among other things, that the exemption method does not apply to virtual assets, and that the factor for upwards adjustment for share income does not apply.

-The tax treatment of virtual currencies must be considered for each product/service.
+The tax treatment of virtual assets must be considered for each product/service.
 The name of the product or service does not affect this assessment.